openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 ****************************

-Proctored exams are exams with time limits that learners complete while online proctoring software monitors their computer and behavior for activity that might be evidence of cheating.
+Proctored exams are exams with time limits that learners complete while online proctoring software monitors their computers and behavior for activity that might be evidence of cheating.

-In for-credit courses, course teams can create exams that they designate as proctored exams, and make these exams requirements for credit eligibility.
+In for-credit courses, course teams can create exams that they designate as proctored exams, and require that learners pass these exams as one of the requirements for credit eligibility.

-.. note:: Only learners enrolled in the Verified track see the option to take an exam with online proctoring.
-If you believe that there are students who have not yet upgraded to the Verified track who should be taking proctored exams and qualifying for course credit, you should remind them to enroll in the Verified track before the part of your course where proctored exams occur.
+.. note:: Only learners who are enrolled in the Verified track see the option to take an exam with online proctoring.
+If you believe that there are students who have not yet upgraded to the Verified track who should be taking proctored exams and qualifying for course credit, you should remind them to enroll in the Verified track before the deadline for upgrading.

 Learners in the Verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as an open exam and not be